 Step 3: Paint The Tree

-You can simply have the tree painted to any colour of your choice.
+You can have the tree painted any color of your choice.
 All you have to do is find a white spray tan that can be used safely on plastic.
-Paint the affected area of the tree, give it a light spray coating while giving it time to dry in between.
-Ensure to have a patch test done first so you are sure you like it.
+Paint the affected tree area, and give it a light spray coating while giving it time to dry.
+Ensure to have a patch test done first, so you are sure you like it.

 Step 4: Spray With Vinegar

-This is a common way of fixing colour changes in Christmas trees.
+This is a common way of fixing color changes in Christmas trees.
 Mix 3 parts white vinegar with water in a spray bottle and spray it on the affected area.
-Allow the vinegar to settle in for a while and leave it in direct sunlight for a while.
+Allow the vinegar to settle in for a while, and leave it in direct sunlight.

-Then wipe with a cloth and your white Christmas tree should be good as new.
-This is a much-preferred way to change the colour of your tree back to white without using bleach.
+Then wipe it with a cloth, and your white Christmas tree should be good as new.
+This is a much-preferred way to change the color of your tree back to white without using bleach.

 How to Clean a Pre-lit Christmas Tree

-Artificial trees are easy to clean but they must stay dry which means the use of the liquid solution is a no as this could easily damage the strings of light.
+Artificial trees are easy to clean, but they must stay dry, which means using the liquid solution is a no, as this could easily damage the light strings.

-To clean your pre-lit white Christmas safely, make use of a soft-bristled brush.
-Gently brush dirt away from the tree starting from the top down to the branches.
-A soft-bristled brush can help clean the tree inside out without causing any damages.
+To clean your pre-lit white Christmas safely, use a soft-bristled brush.
+Gently brush dirt away from the tree, from the top down to the branches.
+A soft-bristled brush can help clean the tree inside out without causing any damage.

-Avoid vacuuming the tress into the hose so you don’t pull out the greenery.
-Be careful not to let any parts of the branch get sucked into the hose as this can easily damage your vacuum cleaner.
+Avoid vacuuming the trees into the hose, so you don’t pull out the greenery.
+Be careful not to let any parts of the branch get sucked into the hose, as this can easily damage your vacuum cleaner.

 Why Did My White Christmas Tree Turn Yellow?

-Most white Christmas trees or artificial Christmas trees are made of a steel frame and white is not the only colour they come in.
-White Christmas trees are definitely not tacky and the only thing often worried about is their colour change.
-The common reason white Christmas trees turn yellow is ageing.
-It tends to change colours as it gets older.
+Most white or artificial Christmas trees are made of steel frames, and white is not the only color they come in.
+White Christmas trees are definitely not tacky, and the only thing often worried about is their color change.
+The common reason white Christmas trees turn yellow is aging.
+It tends to change colors as it gets older.

-Another reason your white Christmas tree might be turning yellow is if the tree is kept in a place where it accumulates dust and it wasn’t cleaned properly the last time it was used.
-Dust accumulation and contact with moisture are likely to cause a colour change.
+Another reason your white Christmas tree might be turning yellow is if the tree is kept in a place where it accumulates dust and it wasn’t appropriately cleaned the last time it was used.
+Dust accumulation and contact with moisture are likely to cause a color change.